LudaFuxPlaybuzz/PlaybuzzSDK/README.md

 ![referance](http://i66.tinypic.com/elbp8z.png)
 ![referance](http://i68.tinypic.com/210mwc5.png)

+To resolve a compilation error, add **import PlaybuzzSDK** to ViewController.swift so the compiler knows that PlaybuzzQuiz is a valid class.

 Do the same for playbuzzQuiz height constaraint

 ![height](http://i68.tinypic.com/211jwhz.png)
 ![height](http://i63.tinypic.com/jigmsl.png)

-To resolve a compilation error, add **import PlaybuzzSDK** to ViewController.swift so the compiler knows that PlaybuzzQuiz is a valid class.

-Load the quiz with your preferable configuration
+### Load the quiz with your preferable configuration

 **ViewController.swift**

-Finally, add code into ViewController.m or ViewController.swift that loads the quiz into the playbuzz view.
+Add code into ViewController.m or ViewController.swift that loads the quiz into the playbuzz view.

 ```Swift
     override func viewDidLoad() {